 But, we did go ahead and form next steps for a plan.
 Due to my polyps, I’m looking at a 6-month window of when I need checked again.
 All doctors agree, it’s best to not let this go on forever.

 I eagerly jumped on his offer to connect me with the ostomy nurses.
-This is also coming from advice within the CRC community – ostomy nurses can become your best friends.
+This is also coming from advice within the CRC community – ostomy nurses who deal with colostomy bags can become your best friends.
 So, I have my first “education appointment” with an ostomy nurse in January.

 Then, we set a CT scan for February.
 He wants to take a look inside and make sure he understands the “lay of the land” (my words).

 I will see the doctor again in February to discuss next steps, and I’ll likely schedule surgery for next April.